JamieSinn/radioconfigtool-go/README.md

 - Listens for ARP string and gets model
 - Flashes radio with image
 - Upon the radio booting up again, the radio is configured (tbd method)

+## Packages

+- config
+  * Used to hold all configuration values that changes different parts of the program
+- fileio
+  * Used to read and parse OpenWRT Image files
+- gui
+  * Handles the GUI
+- imaging
+  * Used for flashing, and configuration of the router
+- netconfig
+  * Network based configuration, also handles network protocols.
+- resources
+  * Holds images, and any embedded resources
+- util
+  * Utility functions and methods